Thomas Aloysius Boland: Early life

 Thomas Boland was born in Orange, New Jersey, to John Peter and Ellen Agnes (née O'Rourke) Boland.
-He received his early education at the St. John's School, the parish school of St. John the Evangelist Parish in Oranges He then attended St. Francis Xavier High School in New York City.
+He received his early education at the St. John's School, the parish school of St. John the Evangelist Parish in Orange He then attended St. Francis Xavier High School in New York City.

 In 1915, Boland enrolled at Seton Hall College in South Orange, New Jersey.
 He graduated from Seton Hall in 1919 as valedictorian of his class.
 He then began his studies for the priesthood at the Pontifical North American College in Rome.
 He earned a Doctor of Sacred Theology degree from the Pontifical Urbaniana University.

 Priesthood

-On December 23, 1922, Boland was ordained a priest in Rome of what was then the Diocese of Newark at the Basilica of St. John Lateran.
-Following his return to New Jersey, he was first assigned as a curate at St. Catherine's Parish in Hillside.
+On December 23, 1922, Boland was ordained by Cardinal Basilio Pompilj as a priest of what was then the Diocese of Newark.
+The ordination took place in Rome at the Basilica of St. John Lateran.
+Following his return to New Jersey, the archdiocese assigned Walsh as s a curate at St. Catherine's Parish in Hillside.
 He also served at St. Mary's Parish in Nutley.
 New Jersey.
-In addition to his pastoral duties, Boland taught Sacred Scripture and classical languages at Seton Hall Preparatory School and Seton Hall College.
+In addition to his pastoral duties, Boland taught sacred scripture and classical languages at Seton Hall Preparatory School and Seton Hall College.

 From 1926 to 1938, Boland served as professor of moral theology and canon law at Immaculate Conception Seminary in Darlington, New Jersey.
-In 1933, he became an official of the archdiocesan tribunal with the duty of adjudicating marriages of questionable validity.
-That same year, he was named moderator of priests' conferences.
-He was chancellor of the archdiocese from 1938 to 1940.
+In 1933, he became an official of the archdiocesan tribunal with the duty of adjudicating marriages with validity issues.
+That same year, he was named moderator of the priests' conferences.
+Boland was appointed chancellor of the archdiocese in 1938.

 Auxiliary Bishop of Newark

-On May 21, 1940, Boland was appointed as an auxiliary bishop of the Archdiocese of Newark and Titular Bishop of Hirina by Pope Pius XII.
+On May 21, 1940, Boland was appointed as an auxiliary bishop of Newark and titular bishop of Hirina by Pope Pius XII.
 He received his episcopal consecration on July 25, 1940, from Archbishop Thomas Walsh, with Bishops William A. Griffin and Bartholomew J. Eustace serving as co-consecrators.

 As an auxiliary bishop, Boland served as rector of Immaculate Conception Seminary from 1940 to 1947.
 In this capacity, he taught pastoral theology and liturgy and lectured on the archdiocesan statutes.
 He also served as director of the Newark branch of the National Organization for Decent Literature, and as promoter of the archdiocesan synod held in 1941.

 Bishop of Paterson

-Following the death of Bishop Thomas H. McLaughlin, Boland was named the second bishop of the Diocese of Paterson on June 21, 1947, by Pius XII.
+Following the death of Bishop Thomas H. McLaughlin, Boland was named the second bishop of Paterson on June 21, 1947, by Pius XII.
 His installation took place at the Cathedral of St. John the Baptist in Paterson on September 18, 1947.

 Archbishop of Newark

-Boland was appointed the second archbishop of the Archdiocese of Newark on November 15, 1952.
+Boland was appointed the second archbishop of Newark on November 15, 1952.
 He was installed at Sacred Heart Church in Newark, New Jersey, on January 14, 1953.
 On October 19, 1954, he formally dedicated the Cathedral of the Sacred Heart in Newark.
 At the same ceremony, he received the pallium, a vestment worn by metropolitan bishops, from Archbishop Amleto Cicognani, the apostolic delegate to the United States.